GabrielSDC/Spotify-Data-Reader/Readme.md

 # Spotify Data Reader

-How to visualize Spotify's streaming data (ie. top artists and tracks) in a JSON file
+How to visualize Spotify's streaming data (top artists and tracks) from a JSON file

 ## What you need

-- A JSON file with all the data you want to vizualize (details on it can be found here: https://support.spotify.com/uk/article/understanding-my-data/)
+- A JSON file with all the data you want to visualize (details on it can be found here: https://support.spotify.com/uk/article/understanding-my-data/)
 - Python 3.12

 ## Limitations